NRottmann/academic-kickstart/content/talk/Nook2019/index.md

 In this talk you will get an overview of the relevant topics which are necessary for the development of the presented robot assistant. \n \n

-The slides from the talk can be found [here](https://drive.google.com/file/d/1Bnbc1dg_t3Sod5PUtA1A9em1Pt5BzEVv/view?usp=sharing)."
+The slides from the talk can be found [here](https://drive.google.com/file/d/1Bnbc1dg_t3Sod5PUtA1A9em1Pt5BzEVv/view?usp=sharing) and the a video of the talk can be found [here](https://www.youtube.com/watch?v=wDskFiekJHA&t=2695s)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.